ntoll/ntoll.github.io/posts/why-computers-1.md

 bottom of the winner's face-down pile.
 Play continues to the left of the player who turned up the matching card.

-If a player mistakenly or incorrectly shouts "SNAP!" (there are not two matching face-up card values visible at that point in the game), then they must pay a forfeit by giving one card from their face-down stack to each of the other players.
+If a player mistakenly shouts "SNAP!" (there are not two matching face-up card values visible at that point in the game), then they must pay a forfeit by giving one card from their face-down stack to each of the other players.
 These are added to the bottom of the other players' face-down stacks.

 If two or more players shout "SNAP!" at the same time, both of the matching stacks are placed in the middle and added to the "Snap pool".
 When "SNAP!" is